Skip to content

 1. Click New App.

-2. Fill out the Create New Application form with your application name, redirect URI, and a description.
+2. Fill out the Create New Application form with your application name, authentication strategy, and description.

 3. Click Create to save your application.

 4. After your application is created, you will see the Client ID and Client Secret.
-Store these values, they will only be shown once.
+Store the Client Secret, it will only be shown once.

 5. Click Proceed to continue to the application’s details page.